As an Amazon Associate we earn from qualifying purchases.

 People like curry, soups, and stews, all of which have intense flavors, so seafood variations will likely appeal to here as well.

-Try our Thai-Coconut Bouillabaisse, a traditional seafood stew with halibut, clams, mussels, and shrimp in a light coconut milk broth with red curry paste and fresh herbs.
+Try my Thai-Coconut Bouillabaisse, a traditional seafood stew with halibut, clams, mussels, and shrimp in a light coconut milk broth with red curry paste and fresh herbs.

 #5: Prepare Your Meal Outside